 - Fred Panopio – Bohemyo – A Tagalog version From the Filipino singer’s self-titled album.

 - Hatea Kapa Haka – An enjoyable adaptation by this Māori group.
-They also featured in a music video with William Waiirua, singing the song with him as they help to move his car.
+They also featured in a music video with William Waiirua, singing the song with him as they helped to move his car.

 - Molotov – Rap, Soda y Bohemia – A rap rock remake in Spanish & English by this Mexican group, from their Molomix album.
 You can also see live performances from CM Vivo in 2004 & Palacio De Los Deportes.